Search

 Dear Lily,

-Lily says – Let’s examine the facts.
+Lily says – Let’s take a closer look at the situation.

 Hope that helps!